cadereynoldson/NetHue/README.md

 - Based off of the [Hue Clip API V2](https://developers.meethue.com/develop/hue-api-v2/api-reference/#)
 - Implementation is currently geared towards basic interaction with the API, such as getting lights, updating the colors of lights, setting scenes, etc.
 - Programmatic creation of scenes, rooms, and so on is currently on hold.
-    - The Hue App provides a much "easier" interface for working with these functionalities, consider the current state of this project as an "add on" for interacting with the API from an "easy" to program machine.
+    - The Hue App provides a UI for working with these visual functionalities, consider the current state of this project as an "add on" for interacting with the API programmatically.

 ## Base Concepts
 - **Controllers:** Handle fetching information about your Hue ecosystem from the configured HueBridge.
 A controller will (soon to be) exist for each endpoint in the [Hue Clip API V2](https://developers.meethue.com/develop/hue-api-v2/api-reference/#), allowing for programmatic access to Hue resources.
-- **Models:**: Store the information returned from the API.
+- **Models:** Store the information returned from the API.
 Some fields are renamed due to what I can tell to be as *odd* choices of names.
 - **Repositories:** As a user of the package, there should be no direct interation with the repository(s) defined in this package.
-Handle basic HTTP calls to a Hue bridge.
+Handles basic HTTP calls to a Hue bridge.

 ## Getting Set-Up
 Package was designed to be as easy to get started with as possible.